fernandoem88/mansory/README.md

 ### 4. **On-Card Click (Modal View)**

-- Clicking a card opens a **modal** displaying the card's details.
+- Clicking a card opens a **modal** that displays the card's details.
-- To optimize performance:
+- The modal acts as an intermediary view before navigating to the final route: `/photos/[photoId]`.
+- To complete the transition, click the picture within the modal to proceed to the final route.
-  - Content inside the modal is **lazy-loaded**.
+- Alternatively, you can close the modal and continue scrolling.
-  - A low-resolution image (already loaded) serves as the background while the high-resolution image loads, creating a smooth transition.
+- A low-resolution image (preloaded) serves as the background image in the modal while the high-resolution image loads, ensuring a smooth visual experience.

 ### 5. **Lazy Loading**